Virtual4087/CS50W-Auction/README.md

-An auctions website created using django that uses sqlite as database.
+An auction website created using django that uses sqlite as database.